Another day, another hack. A possible loophole in the DeFi protocol of Harvest Finance crashed its token FARM to drop by 70% in less than an hour.

 - $2.5M returned to the deployer.

-Check our website for further detailed analysis of the bug that crashed Harvest Finance.
+Check our website for a further detailed analysis of the bug that crashed Harvest Finance.